K1HT999/KThompsonCCRData/research_report.md

 ## Bottom Line

-This research found a historically strong September reaction pattern in corn futures after sudden crop-condition deterioration.
+We found a historically strong September reaction pattern in corn futures after sudden crop-condition deterioration.
 The result survives implementation checks and simple cost stress, and it meaningfully outperforms same-market seasonal baselines.

-I would treat it as a promising commodity research signal, not a finished trading system.
+This investigation showed the viability of Crop Condition Reports in Corn futures trading intelligence.
+There are further applications to other crops and expanded datasets to continue testing.
+I will continue researching this specific channel in further iterations.
+This strategy will begin to be tracked live as of August 1st, 2026.

+**Author**: K. Thompson
+**Research Platform**: ThomPlatz Research
+**Contact**: thomplatzresearch@gmail.com